T

 landmark

-While the palace itself is not open to the public, its magnificent golden gates, intricate brass doors, and detailed tilework are a sight to behold.
-Admire the craftsmanship from the outside.
+While the palace itself is not open to the public, its magnificent gilded gates, adorned with intricate mosaics and carvings, are a sight to behold.
+They offer a glimpse into the grandeur of Moroccan royalty.

 3. Midday